What is CNAM?

 - Initially established by municipalities, for municipalities

-- The focus now is on all public infrastructure asset management
+- Current focus expanded to all public infrastructure asset management

 Asset Management Defined